 - Read the client libraries page for a complete list of programming language specific client libraries that work with the API.

-- Read the Reference Guide to learn about the API interface and accessing data without a client library) to get Google Analytics data.
+- Read the Reference Guide to learn how to use the API alone (without using a client library) to get Google Analytics data.

 Each client library provides a single analytics service object to access all Real Time Reporting API data.
-To create the service object you generally have to go through the following steps:
+To create a service object:

-- Register your application in the Google Developers Console.
+- Register your application in the Google API Console.

 - Authorize access to Google Analytics data.

 - Create an Analytics service object.

 If you haven't completed these steps, please stop and read the Hello Google Analytics API Tutorial, which walks you through the initial steps of building a Google Analytics API application.
 After that you know how to use the API to get Google Analytics data.